tabiva/tabiva/README.md

 ## 🚀 Current Project

 I’m currently working on **Django Dharma**, an open source project designed to simplify running checks on Django models.
-If you’re interested in data quality and Django application optimization, check it out [here](https://github.com/tabiva/django_dharma)!!
+If you’re interested in data quality and Django application optimization

 ## 🌟 Interests